-On the front lines of this impending battle are the nation’s federally supported community health centers.
-In West Virginia, 32 CHCs in some 400 locations throughout the state provide care for one in four residents, regardless of the ability to pay.
+Among those along the front lines in confronting COVID-19 are the nation’s federally supported community health centers.
+In West Virginia, 32 CHCs in some 400 locations throughout the state provide care for one in four residents.

-Sherri Ferrell, CEO of the West Virginia Primary Care Association, which represents the state’s community health system, said that in preparation for the onslaught of COVID-19 cases, CHCs are huddling with their local health departments and hospitals to put coordinated community responses into action.
+Sherri Ferrell, CEO of the West Virginia Primary Care Association, which represents the state’s community health system, said that CHCs have been strategizing with their local health departments and hospitals to put coordinated community responses to the virus into action.

-Advocates argue that Medicaid expansion has bolstered the nation’s front-line health care defenses– foremost, hospitals and community health centers serving underserved areas– and that the COVID-19 pandemic heightens the urgency of enrolling more people in the program.
+Advocates argue that Medicaid expansion has bolstered the nation’s front-line health care defenses– foremost, community health centers and hospitals serving underserved areas– and that the COVID-19 pandemic has heightened the urgency of enrolling more people in the program.

 ‘Undiagnosed and Untreated’